NewsAppsUMD/first-news-app-umd/docs/index.rst

 .. image:: /_static/hello-html-hello-links2.png

-In ``detail.html`` you can use the rest of the data fields to write a sentence about the victim.
+In ``detail.html`` you can use the rest of the data fields to write a sentence about the 911 call.

 .. code-block:: html
     :emphasize-lines: 5-10